Founding partner cohort open. A small group of brands and agencies shaping what gets built next.Apply

-If you run a digital marketing agency, you're probably fielding more questions about AI from clients than you know what to do with.
+Most digital marketing agencies are now fielding more questions about AI from clients than they know what to do with.
 Those conversations all sound the same.
 Clients know AI is changing something.
 They just don't know what to do about it.

-GEO is your answer.
-Here's how to build it into your service offering.
+GEO is the answer.
+Here's how to build it into an agency service offering.

 Why GEO is a natural agency play